sparkbox/standard/style/code_reviews/README.md

 Pull Requests
 -----

 PRs are the perfect place for code reviews to happen.
-Please use these as a place to ask questions about how/why things are done, make suggestions, give praise for an awesome solution to a problem, or use that new animated GIF that you've been dieing to show off.
+Please use these as a place to ask questions about how/why things are done, make suggestions, give praise for an awesome solution to a problem, or use that new animated GIF that you've been dying to show off.
 Conversations here will only lead to better products in the end.

 Concierge